 The most complicated question is how distributed and a remote team should be paid.
 There are two most common options for engineering teams: fixed price and time & material model.
 In the first scenario, you pay for a fixed scope of work.
 If you choose the second option, at first you estimate how many hours it is needed to get the job done.
 Then you multiply it by developer's hourly rate.

 Some companies also pay for a coworking space and Internet, but it is not common.
-According to Buffer Report in 2018, 78% of employees working from home pay for their Internet on their own.
+According to Buffer Report, 78% of employees working from home pay for their Internet on their own.
 76% of respondents also pay for their coworking space out of their own pocket.

 Communication is one of the main disadvantages of virtual teams.
 Even though there is a great variety of software solutions for remote work, the lack of communication is still a major drawback of a distributed team.
 If all team members are from different countries or even continents, it's a big chance that they will struggle with managing time zones.
 It makes scheduling meetings and quick solving of uprising problems extremely hard.
 Most engineering teams use Agile methodology nowadays.
 But different time zones make it difficult to schedule daily meetings, which is one of key elements of these methodologies.
 In this case, it becomes harder to follow Agile methodologies.

 Things are getting worse with cultural differences.
 People cannot understand the way their colleagues think and what drives their behavior.
 It makes collaboration harder and reduces empathy and trust.